Presidency of Iván Duque: Environment

 In environmental matters, the Government issued a series of measures that would allow studying the possibility of applying hydraulic fracturing in the country; To this end, a commission of experts on the subject was formed, which determined the need to carry out pilot tests, in order to analyze the impact of this technique in context.
 All this, despite the fact that in a campaign event held in Bucaramanga, on 11 April 2018, Iván Duque had stated that: "here we have an overlapping of complex and diverse ecosystems, underground aquifers of enormous wealth and risks of greater seismicity due to the type of soil, which is why I have said that fracking will not be carried out in Colombia".

 Notwithstanding the foregoing, the Council of State suspended the rules that regulate fracking Even so, the pilot tests to implement this technique in the country remained firm.
 Until April 2021, two of these pilots had been approved, which were assigned to the companies Ecopetrol and ExxonMobil.

 In agricultural matters, a resolution of the Ministry of Agriculture at the end of 2019 that decreed the fishing quotas for the following year caused great controversy, since it was believed that it would allow finning, consisting of cutting the fins of sharks to market them.
 The Government clarified that these quotas have been established since at least 2010, and that finning is prohibited in the country; however, various analysts question the capacity of the State to enforce regulations on said practice.

-Infrastructure

-After more than 100 years of planning, and 11 of construction, Duque inaugurated the Tunel de la Línea, the longest tunnel in Latin America, and the most anticipated and important work in the country.15161718 The work suffered many delays throughout a century of works, and after several corruption scandals surrounding its construction.